“The best local garages”

 Decide how much you're willing to pay to fix your car.

-If you can’t drive your car into a garage, look out for mobile mechanic options.
+If you can’t drive your car into a garage near you, look out for mobile mechanic options.

 Some garages give the option to pay in up to 4 different instalments for your repair.